-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. Can stock-specific data on ocean abundance, distribution, density-dependent growth and survival, and migration of salmonids, both hatchery and wild, be used to evaluate and adjust marine fishery interceptions, harvest, and hatchery production in order to optimize harvests and ecological benefits within the Columbia River Basin?

 2. Can monitoring of ocean conditions and abundance of salmon and steelhead during their first weeks or months at sea improve our ability to predict interannual fluctuations in the production of Columbia Basin Evolutionarily Significant Units (ESUs) or populations to enable appropriate changes to harvest levels?
+How are Pacific lampreys, green sturgeon, and white sturgeon affected by ocean conditions?

-3. How can interannual and interdecadal changes in ocean conditions be incorporated into management decisions relating to hydrosystem operations, the numbers and timing of hatchery releases, and harvest levels to enhance survival rates, diversity, and viability of ESA-listed salmonids?
+3. How can interannual and interdecadal changes in ocean conditions be incorporated into management decisions relating to hydrosystem operations, the numbers and timing of hatchery releases, and harvest levels to enhance survival rates, diversity, and viability of fish populations?

-4. What are the effects of commercial and sport fishing on ocean food webs?
+4. What are the effects of commercial and sport fishing on ocean food-webs?

 (6) Harvest

 Harvest management for many fish populations in the Columbia River Basin has substantially changed due to state and federal listings.
+Recently, the Washington State Department of Fish and Wildlife and the Confederated Tribes of the Colville Reservation have begun experimenting with alternative gear to decrease the impact on fish species listed under the Endangered Species Act (see individual project proposals at www.cbfish.org).
 Harvest for listed populations is managed under biological opinions that attempt to ensure fisheries do not pose jeopardy to listed fish species.
-Most current harvest management targets fish from mitigation hatcheries; productivity to support harvest has been largely divorced from production in natural habitat.
+Most current harvest management targets fish from hatcheries; productivity to support harvest has been largely divorced from production in natural habitat.

 The ISAB Harvest Management Review (ISAB, 2005-4) addressed the question: what constitutes a sound scientific basis for the management of Pacific salmonids in the Columbia River Basin?
 The report also noted critical uncertainties as to the effect of harvest on the conservation of naturally produced salmonids, including the fundamental need to better monitor and understand mixed-stock fisheries.
 Three fundamental components of harvest management were identified as causes of concern: a paucity of quantitative data for analyses by population units; limited identification and assessment of the catches of hatchery and wild stocks to identify trends in their status and provide a biological basis for production goals; and limited evidence of accounting for uncertainty in management plans.
+Similarly, concerns about the gap in knowledge in the biology of harvested species and in their management approach were recently highlighted by the ISRP for Columbia River white sturgeon, Pacific lamprey (ISRP, 2012-44a)

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What are the effects of fishery interceptions and harvest in mixed-stock areas, such as the ocean and mainstem Columbia, on the abundance, productivity, and viability of ESUs or populations, and how can fishery interceptions and harvests of ESUs or populations, both hatchery and wild, best be managed to minimize the effects of harvest on the abundance, productivity, and viability of those ESUs and populations?